Apple Stock to Gain from AI Focus

 After the euphoria of last week, Apple stock has come down to $143.66 but it is still very much in the game as the general sentiment remains bullish.

 But AAPL stock investors were in for a surprise when the news came Monday that the company had decided to end its deal with the British chip company Imagination Technologies Group plc (LON:IMG).
 The long time Apple supplier had to make an announcement Monday that Apple will stop using its GPU technology in the next 15-24 months.
 This led to the IMG stock plunging by over 70%.

-The company was notified by Apple, which is its largest customer, that Apple would no longer use the Group’s intellectual property in its new products in 15 months to two years time, and as such will not be eligible for royalty payments under the current license and royalty agreement (Source: “Discussions with Apple regarding license agreement,” Imagination Technologies Group, April 3, 2017.)
+The company was notified by Apple, which is its largest customer, that Apple would no longer use the Group’s intellectual property in its new products in 15 months to two years time, and as such will not be eligible for royalty payments under the current license and royalty agreement (Source: “Discussions with Apple regarding license agreement,” Financial Times, April 3, 2017.)

 Apple has used Imagination’s technology and IP for many years.
 It has formed the basis of GPUs in Apple’s iPhones, “iPods,” “iPads,” “Apple TVs,” and “Apple Watches.”
 Apple has asserted that it has been working on an independent graphics design in order to control its products and will be reducing its future reliance on Imagination’s technology.

 However, Imagination has stated in the press release that Apple has not presented any evidence to substantiate its assertion that it will no longer require Imagination’s technology, without violating its intellectual property, patents and confidential information.
 Apple declined to provide the information when the company requested for the evidence.
 Further, it would be very challenging to design a brand new GPU architecture from basics without infringing its IP rights.